 PSD2, implemented in January 2018, acknowledged the increased security risk relating to electronic payments due to the ‘growing technical complexity of electronic payments.’
-The directive, therefore, set out rules concerning:
+The Directive, therefore, set out rules concerning:

-- • strict security requirements for electronic payments
+- • Strict security requirements for electronic payments

-• transparency of conditions and information requirements for payment services;
+• Transparency of conditions and information requirements for payment services;

-• the rights and obligations of users and providers of payment services.
+• The rights and obligations of users and providers of payment services.

 Some of the ways in which the team can help your firm include but are not limited to:

-FCA applications/re-authorisation: To submit your application to become a Payment Services Provider an applicant must have in place the requisite documentation.
+FCA applications: To submit your application to become a Payment Services Provider an applicant must have in place the requisite documentation.
 This will include documents such as a regulatory business plan, a suite of compliance policies and procedures and an IT security risk assessment.
 Thistle can assist you with template documents and work with you to tailor these to your firm’s specific requirements.
 Thistle can also do a gap analysis on the policies and procedures currently in place and help you action any outstanding points.

 Financial Crime Policy and Procedures: The Payment Services team works closely with the Financial Crime team and is well versed in assisting payment firms in updating their policies and procedures in line with a risk-based approach, as required by the Money Laundering Regulations 2017

 Regulatory Returns: We can help you should you need any assistance with submitting regulatory returns on GABRIEL.